leo-schick/AqBankingNet/src/Gwenhywfar/docs/README.md

 This is **Gwenhywfar**, a multi-platform helper library for networking and security applications and libraries.

-The NuGet package is a wrapper using the linux _gwenhywfar_ library.
-For install instructions below.
+The NuGet package is a wrapper using the linux library [_gwenhywfar_](https://github.com/aqbanking/aqbanking).
+For install instructions see below.

 Not all functions of the official library are be implemented into the .NET library wrapper.
 When there something you miss, feel free to send in a Pull Request on [GitHub](https://github.com/leo-schick/AqBankingNet).